 In England and Northern Ireland, the duty on local authorities and the NIHE is to secure accommodation for homeless households (and those threatened with homelessness) who are unintentionally homeless and in priority need.

-Homelessness duties in England could soon be changed through the passing of new legislation.
-The Homelessness Reduction Bill 2016-17, a Private Member's Bill currently progressing through Parliament with Government support, would introduce prevention and relief duties on English local authorities similar to those currently in place in Wales.
+New legislation set to come into force in 2018, the Homelessness Reduction Act 2017, will introduce prevention and relief duties on English local authorities similar to those currently in place in Wales.